aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 ![BLEA-Deploy-Tools](images/BLEA-DeployECS-02-Tool.png)

-You can deploy both pipelines and applications in the same account.
-When CodePipeline detects a push to a Git repository, application update is triggered by the pipeline.
-It is possible to verify this architecture when you have executed steps shown below.
+How to deploy both pipelines and applications in the same account is shown.
+When CodePipeline detects a push to a Git repository, application update is triggered by the pipeline. you can deploy this architecture when you have executed must steps shown below.

 ### Architecture Pattern B - Deploy CDK application to the different account via pipeline